DarkWanderer/cmake_template/README.md

 # Things to try

-* Launch sanitizers.exe executable in `x64 ASan` configuration
+* Linux: Launch sanitizers.exe executable with different `sanitize` configurations
-* Put a breakpoint in helloworld.cpp
+* Linux: Put a breakpoint in helloworld.cpp and run it
-* Running/debug tests under ASan config
+* Windows: Run/debug tests with `x64 sanitize=address` config

-All of above works remotely on Linux